SIP-DEV

 • in clubs and associations

-• in public sports management
+• in the public sports administration

-• in commercial sports institutions
+• in commercial sports organizations

 And else?